Sophtron5000/code-refactor/README.md

  This project is a app featuring summaries of services offered by Hariseon Marketing.
 Included you will find HTML and CSS domcuments; and image files.
  HTML had been updated with idenftfying tags to ease future updates.
- ADA accessibility complient optimizes SEO results and important for reaching all audiences.
+ ADA accessibility optimizes SEO results and is important for reaching all audiences.
  During this project I put to use my basic HTML and CSS knowledge for essential debugging and implimenting HTML to increase accessability.

 [Click here for Hariseon live sample](https://sophtron5000.github.io/01-Homework-HTML-CSS-Git-Code-Refactor/)

+## Features

+* ADA accessable attributes
+* Optimzed source code with sematic HTML
+* Added comments for ease of reader
+* When you view the source code, you will find semantic CSS selectors

 ## Table of Contents